 Surround yourself with people that have like-minded goals.

 Going to the gym is important to me because of the community – not just the equipment and childcare.
 If you don’t have friends or family members who are trying to lose weight, you can meet a lot of new people at the gym.
+If you’re shy, consider joining a fitness community on Facebook (you’re invited to mine)!
 Even if you aren’t a super social person and keep to yourself when you’re working out, you’ll find that the environment and attitude is infectious.
 Soak that go-getter, “kick butt” attitude in and let others motivate you.

 Switch it up often.